dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 ## Profile Service

 In the Server app, create a `ProfileService` implementation.
 The Profile Service example in this section creates `name` and `role` claims for users similar to the scenario shown in the [Name and role claim with API authorization](#name-and-role-claim-with-api-authorization) section.
-The value of the `role` claim represents the user's assigned role.
+The value of the `role` claim represents the user's assigned roles.

 *ProfileService.cs*: